Finding the Answer for Heel Pain

 When you come in for evaluation and treatment, we won’t just look at your feet.
 We want to get to know you, because healing from foot problems requires a team approach.
 We can diagnose what’s wrong and prescribe treatment, but you need to follow through with home care and any follow-up appointments for the best results.

 Heels hurting?
 Give Ankle and Foot Specialist of New Jersey a call.
-We are conveniently located between Edison and South Plainfield on Oak Tree Avenue, or in our office on Mountain Blvd.
-Ext., Warren.
+We have conveniently located offices in Edison, Hillsborough and Warren.
 You can reach us by phone at 908-222-8980, or use our online form to contact us and set up your appointment.
 We’ll get you moving pain-free again!